make your own palm drills

 Do I need to use glue?

-Squeezing some glue into the hole after you drill it will make them more likely to last longer and to stay in place, but by using fresh, green wood, as it begins to dry it will contract and squeeze the drill bit in place.
+When you make a Palm Drill, you can squeeze some glue into the hole after you drill it.
+This will make them more likely to last longer and stay in place, but by using fresh, green wood, as it begins to dry it will contract and squeeze the drill bit in place.

-You can finish up by rounding off any sharp edges of the handle with sandpaper, carve a design into the bark or colour the ends with paint.
+You can finish up by rounding of any sharp edges of the handle with sandpaper, carve a design into the bark or colour the ends with paint.

 You will need: